![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Just as I'd done with my police scanner-- and briefly with a radar detector too (which I'd later discarded as not worth the cost)-- I'd taken measures to hide the nitrous system from easy discovery.

-The tanks and related gear were hidden beneath a façade resembling a large tool box and other items.
+The tanks and related gear were hidden beneath a facade resembling a large tool box and other items.
 I'd used parts of an actual old tool box for the disguise.
 The whole thing would easily lift away for access, much like my custom-made front grill assembly.
 But only after undoing a few simple but well-camouflaged latches.

 My trunk was fairly tightly packed, being so small, and me carrying so much gear around.
 So the nitrous system disguise didn't stand out in any way.

 Although I disliked showing these things to a stranger, he was Reggie's brother, and Reggie and I got along pretty well.
 And Reggie was Steve and Will's fraternity brother too.
+So I told myself this would be the first test of my nitrous disguise.
+Would Jason take any notice?

 He didn't.
 And I sure didn't enlighten him as to what he'd missed.